MicrosoftDocs/win32/desktop-src/Direct2D/how-to-load-a-bitmap-from-a-resource.md

 ---
 title: How to Load a Bitmap from a Resource
-description: Shows how to load a Direct2D bitmap stored as an application resource. ms.assetid: '7285e6ea-ebc7-4693-8a77-99bff0b5d0d1'
+description: Shows how to load a Direct2D bitmap stored as an application resource. ms.assetid: 7285e6ea-ebc7-4693-8a77-99bff0b5d0d1 ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Load a Bitmap from a Resource

 As described in [How to Load a Bitmap from a File](how-to-load-a-direct2d-bitmap-from-a-file.md), Direct2D uses the Windows Imaging Component (WIC) to load bitmaps.
-To load a bitmap from a resource, use WIC objects to load the image and to convert it to a Direct2D-compatible format; then, use the [**CreateBitmapFromWicBitmap**](id2d1rendertarget-createbitmapfromwicbitmap.md) method to create an [**ID2D1Bitmap**](id2d1bitmap.md).
+To load a bitmap from a resource, use WIC objects to load the image and to convert it to a Direct2D-compatible format; then, use the [**CreateBitmapFromWicBitmap**](id2d1rendertarget-createbitmapfromwicbitmap.md) method to create an [**ID2D1Bitmap**](/windows/win32/d2d1/?branch=master).

 1. In the [application resource definition file](https://msdn.microsoft.com/library/windows/desktop/aa380599), define the resource.
 The following example defines a resource named "SampleImage".